pc852/ANLP-project-/README.md

 We generated lyrics using a two-layer lstm network and a markov chain model.

-The classification folder contains notebooks that are used to build a classifier which...
+The classification folder contains notebooks that are used to build a classifier which was trained to distinguish rap from non-rap lyrics through the differences in words.
+The classifier is used to filter the best results in the generation.

 The evaluation folder contains notebooks for the assesment of a human evaluation study and evaluation of the different methods through cosine similarity.